Chat with us

 the rise of business intelligence software in healthcare | Binmile

-As today’s contemporary businesses try their best to adopt a data-driven approach, they rely on business intelligence (BI) to derive actionable insights from the massive volume of data they collect in the form of EHRs (patient electronic health records), administrative data, surveys, feedback, clinical trial data, and so on.
+As today’s contemporary businesses try their best to adopt a data-driven approach, they rely on business intelligence to derive actionable insights from the massive volume of data they collect in the form of EHRs (patient electronic health records), administrative data, surveys, feedback, clinical trial data, and so on.

-The approach is based on utilizing mountainous data volumes generated in the healthcare sector so that organizations, including those in the healthcare industry, can make their internal and external business processes more optimized, and make informed decisions at the right time.
+The approach is based on utilizing mountainous data volumes generated in the healthcare sector so that organizations, including those in the healthcare industry, can make their internal and external business processes more optimized and make informed decisions at the right time.

 Business Intelligence Software Market Analysis

-The value of the global market size of BI software was USD 24.9 billion in 2018 and is projected to grow more between 2019 to 2025, at a CAGR of 10.1%
+The global BI software market reached a value of USD 24.9 billion in 2018, and it is projected to grow further between 2019 and 2025 at a CAGR of 10.1%.

 global market size of business software | Binmile